Profile: Jinx P. Walton, CIO

 Projects developed by Pitt's Computing Services have been recognized with awards from InfoWorld and Computerworld.

 In 2007, Jinx Walton received the Pittsburgh CIO of the Year award; in 2010, she was named one of Computerworld's Premier 100 IT leaders.
-She serves as the University's representative on the Board of Directors of the Keystone Initiative for Network Based Education and Research (KINBER) and is on the governing body of the Pittsburgh CIO Executive Summit.
+She serves as the chair of the Board of Directors of the Keystone Initiative for Network Based Education and Research (KINBER) and is on the governing body of the Pittsburgh CIO Executive Summit.